- All Topics

 - Buyer's Guide

 Hydraulic wiper seals are the first line of defense in many hydraulic systems.
 Unfortunately, they are also a perpetual problem for most users of hydraulic machinery.
+Hydraulic oil contamination is a major factor in seal life and performance.
 Microscopic scratches and gouges on the surface of cylinder rods can significantly reduce the life of wiper seals and give contaminants an easy path into the system.
 Particles as small as 5 microns can act like sandpaper on these surfaces, causing a chain of wear that grows exponentially in these fine-tolerance systems.

 Wiper seals, which are also known as scrapers, excluders or dust seals, are installed on the external side of the cylinder head to prevent dirt, dust, chips and moisture from entering the cylinder/piston rods as they retract into the system.
-This in turn prevents contamination of the hydraulic oil, which could damage wear rings, seals and other sensitive components.
+This in turn prevents contamination and accelerated degradation of the hydraulic oil, damage wear rings, seals and other sensitive components.
+By selecting seals carefully and using contamination control tools like desiccant breathers, filtration or oil regeneration systems and storing oil properly, we can maximize the service life of hydrualic machines and minimize the many negative effects of contamination.

 Wiper seals are not created equal, nor should they be, as they must work in many diverse industries.
 They must also deal with contamination from high-pressure washdowns, exposure to extreme weather and chemical attacks.
 To survive these conditions, wiper seals are typically made from heavy-duty materials like high-performance polyurethane.
 In addition, there is the design factor to consider, including the seal’s lip and groove geometry.